 Recovering from Umbilicoplasty

-Have questions about the procedure?
-To learn more about umbilicoplasty (belly button surgery) in New York City and to schedule your consultation with Dr. Schulman today, give our office a call at (212) 289-1851, or click here.
+Have questions about the cosmetic surgery?
+To learn more about the umbilicoplasty procedure (belly button surgery) in New York City and to schedule your consultation with board certified plastic surgeon Dr. Schulman today, give our office a call at (212) 289-1851.